Xtreme Pro Wrestling: Early years (1999–2002)

-Xtreme Pro Wrestling (XPW) was founded in summer 1999 on the West Coast, based primiarily in Los Angeles, California.
+Xtreme Pro Wrestling (XPW) was founded in summer 1999 on the West Coast, based primarily in Los Angeles, California.
 The promotion based its style on hardcore wrestling, featuring many dangerous matches.
 In addition, XPW kept a major focus on the soap opera aspect of wrestling, as the storylines involved porn stars, alternative lifestyles, profanity, and sadistic violence.
 The first XPW event was held on July 31, 1999 at the Reseda Country Club.
 The initial announce team for XPW consisted of Kris Kloss and Larry Rivera, with Kloss doing the play-by-play and Rivera taking on the role as a heel color commentator.
 Kloss's trademark was screaming expletives or shrieking a high pitched scream when something shocking occurred in a match.
 Rivera often sided with owner Rob Black, calling him the "Donald Trump of the pro wrestling business", and his trademark announcing consisted of referring to Kloss as "chico", using "chico" in nearly all of his sentences, and occasional wandering into Spanish announcing.
 In this period, the promotion's main stars were homegrown wrestlers, but many former stars of Extreme Championship Wrestling (ECW) passed through XPW following the fall of that promotion.

-In 2000, Rob Black purchased six front row tickets for ECW's Heat Wave pay-per-view.
-The tickets for the show were given to a cadre of XPW talent, as their mission was to make it clear that ECW was on enemy turf.
-At the beginning of the main event, the XPW contingent (The Messiah, Kid Kaos, Supreme, Kristi Myst, Homeless Jimmy, and Kris Kloss) donned shirts emblazoned with the logo of their home promotion, gaining the attention of security and Tommy Dreamer.
-Security ejected the XPW group and a brawl in the parking lot broke out between the XPW ring crew and the ECW wrestlers, though the XPW wrestlers were not involved.
-In the parking lot, several of the ECW wrestlers brutalized the XPW ring crew until several of the ring crew members were left bloodied.
-It was initially reported that Kristi Myst touched Francine and that prompted the incident, but Francine, herself, has since stated that she was never grabbed or touched by any of the XPW contingent, and other eyewitnesses supported the story that Francine was never touched.
-Although fans did throw up the XPW arm signature, XPW was not officially acknowledged on the telecast.
-On-screen, Joey Styles, ECW's color commentator, stated during the incident "apparently The Sandman has shared a few too many beers with the fans at ringside" and "apparently a drunken fan at ringside put his hands on Francine."